typescript-cheatsheets/react/docs/basic/getting-started/hooks.md

 </details>

 The second option will infer a `RefObject` instead of a `MutableRefObject`.
-This means there will be a type error ifyou try to assign to `ref2.current`.
+This means there will be a type error if you try to assign to `ref2.current`.

 The third option will make `ref3.current` mutable, and is intended for "instance variables" that you manage yourself.